a-macedonio/Minesweeper3x3/README.md

 ## Installation

 The project runs on Microsoft Visual Studio.
-You can download the community (free) version from this link: https://visualstudio.microsoft.com/downloads/
+You can download the community version from this link: https://visualstudio.microsoft.com/downloads/

 Once Visual Studio is installed, just double click on the solution file (Minesweeper.sln) and the complete project will be loaded and ready to run.